randyinla/SpeedChangeByLayer/README.md

 # SpeedChangeByLayer
-Cura plugin to insert print speed or fan speed changes on a layer by layer basis in the Cura generated GCode
+SpeedChangeByLayer is a Cura plugin to insert print speed or fan speed changes on a layer by layer basis in the Cura generated GCode

 Copyright (c) 2020 Randy Walker, randy@walkersystems.net